HamishPayne/CODE-WORDS/Classroom/Week-09/readme.md

 ![](mouse_pressed_gradual_change.jpg)

 I started to add in images to try and build a 3d layering effect like I had seen in the examples.
 Adding a background image and an image that would sit in front of the text but scroll at a different speed to create the illusion of depth in the sketch.
 I also tried using a totally white screen which would become transparent once the user began making noise.
-I like how this is starting to look but after getting some feedback frmo friends they thought that the stark white that would flash with the audio input was a bit jarring and made it really hard to read the text underneath so I need to figure out if there's a better way to do this.
+I like how this is starting to look but after getting some feedback from friends they thought that the stark white that would flash with the audio input was a bit jarring and made it really hard to read the text underneath so I need to figure out if there's a better way to do this.

 I haven't put much thought into what typeface i'm going to use yet so I will need to start looking for something that will tie into the concept and work nicely in the sketch.